kirillvy/react-slots/README.md

 ### FilterSlot.SubSlot

-Same as NonSlotted, but consumes a context from a slot with `withContext` enabled.
+Same as FilterSlot, but consumes a context from a slot with `withContext` enabled.

 Name | Type | Description
 --- | --- | ---